EMILY KASSIE /Director/Producer

 Emily Kassie is an award-winning documentary filmmaker and investigative journalist.
 Her work focuses on human rights, corruption and violence and she reports for a multitude of organizations including the New York Times, NBC, BBC, Highline/HuffPost among others.

 Aidan Shipley is a Canadian director, actor and producer.
 He was the recipient of the Harvey Hart Award for directing, as well as the Norman Jewison Filmmaker Award for his films.
-His films have played at major festivals across Canada and internationally.
-He also co-produced the short film Running Season, which made its premiere at TIFF, won ‘Best Canadian Short’ at Whistler Film Festival and screened at the 2015 Slamdance Film Festival.
-Since graduating, he has gone on to co- write/direct a short film titled “Boxing”, a BravoFact which made its premiere at TIFF, as well as recently finishing production on his first feature, “Cardinal” which was funded by the Telefilm Micro-Budget Program.
+His films played at major festivals across Canada and internationally.
+He also co-produced the short film, Running Season, which made its premiere at TIFF, won ‘Best Canadian Short’ at Whistler Film Festival and screened at the 2015 Slamdance Film Festival.
+Since graduating, he’s gone on to co- write/direct a short film titled “Boxing”, a BravoFact which made it’s premiere at the Toronto International Film Festival, as well as recently finishing production on his first feature, “Cardinal” which was funded by the Telefilm Micro-Budget Program.

-Caroline Kassie is a venture capitalist, lawyer and passionate mental health advocate.
-She received her J.D. from Columbia Law School where she was a Harlan Fiske Stone scholar and graduated summa cum laude from the University of Pennsylvania with a B.A. in Political Science.
+Caroline Kassie is a lawyer and mental health advocate.
+She received her J.D. from Columbia Law School and graduated summa cum laude from the University of Pennsylvania with a B.A. in Political Science.
 She founded The Dialogue Projects, a social enterprise dedicated to removing stigma from mental illness and funding mental health organizations.
-She is actively involved in community and charitable organizations and is an Associate Board member of The Opportunity Network and the National Alliance on Mental Illness NYC Chapter.
 She is Emily's full-time sister and part-time producer.

 MARY NITTOLO/ Executive Producer